Marc-Harony/CinemaAtHome/docker/jellyfin/README.md

  - We define a subnet for the network.
 This is the IP range that the containers will use to communicate with each other.
 The gateway will be the IP address of the "virtual" docker network card on the host.
 <br>

 Then, we ask the container to use the network `docker_net` with `networks: #1` and we expose the port `8096` of the container to the host.

-At the end of the configuration, you will have to comment the `ports` section as we don't wand to expose any ports of the host (we will use a Reverse Proxy instead).
+> ⚠️ *At the end of the configuration, you will have to comment or remove the `ports` section as we don't want to expose any ports of the host (we will use a Reverse Proxy instead).*

 # Run the container
 To run the container, you can use the following command: